Alim021/Alim021/README.md

 <h1 align="center">Hi 👋, I'm Alim Sayyad</h1>
-<h3 align="center">I’m a Full-Stack Developer who sees coding not just as work, but as an art — I leave my signature on every project.</h3>
+<h3 align="center">A Full-Stack Developer dedicated to creating clean, impactful code that solves real problems.</h3>

 ---

 ## 💡 About Me
 🔹 I'm a Full-Stack developer who believes in building not just features, but meaningful solutions.
 🔹 Coding is not just work for me — it’s an art where I leave my signature on every project.
-        🔹 I enjoy working on both frontend and backend — turning ideas into scalable and functional web applications.
+🔹I enjoy working on both frontend and backend — turning ideas into scalable and functional web applications.
-🔹 My goal is to create intuitive, accessible, and efficient digital experiences.

 ---